 To give you some inspiration, we’ve put together three lunchbox fillers that are quick, easy, delicious and nutritious.
 They are loaded with all the stuff kids need; including protein to keep their hunger at bay and carbs for a PE lesson boost.
-From sweet to savoury, batch prep these recipes and getting those packed lunches right will be a breeze.
+From sweet to savoury, getting those packed lunches right will be a breeze.

 Herby falafel pittas

 Falafels are a great veggie alternative to a meat sandwich, are packed with plant protein and fibre, and kids love them.
 Our falafels are baked rather than fried, so are a healthy take on the Middle Eastern delicacy.

 For ease, make a big batch of the falafels to freeze, then simply defrost and pop them in a pitta with salad and yoghurt or your sauce of choice.